twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/EntityStorageMessagingEmailConnector.md

 The type of logging connector to use, defaults to no logging.

-• **options.messagingEntryStorageConnectorType?**: `string`
+• **options.messagingEmailEntryStorageConnectorType?**: `string`

-The type of entity storage connector to use for the email entries.
+The type of entity storage connector to use for the email entries, defaults to "email-entry".

-• **options.config?**: `IMessagingEmailConnector`

-The configuration for the email connector.

 #### Returns